Role

 What if the money splits itself?

-Introducing Fair Share, where we designed a system where each shared subscription is tied to its own virtual card: a secure digital card created specifically for that service.
+Introducing Fair Share, where we designed a system where each shared subscription is tied to its own Stripe virtual card: a secure digital card created specifically for that service.

 Every member links their payment method once, and from there the process is seamless.
 Each month, the app automatically splits the cost, verifies each person’s balance, and charges them directly.